shaxzod999/shaxzod999/README.md

 Web Developer
 -------------

-I am a dedicated frontend developer with over a year of hands-on web development experience.
-My expertise continues to build user-friendly and responsive web applications using technologies such as HTML, CSS, JavaScript and React.
+I am a committed frontend developer with more than two years of practical web development expertise.
+I still specialize on using HTML, CSS, JavaScript, and React to create user-friendly and responsive web applications.

 * 🌍  I'm based in HTML, CSS, JS, React
 * 🖥️  See my portfolio at [Portfolio](http://shaxzod-portfolio.netlify.app/)